 Having never been to Europe, and always having a more travel-adventure side to me, I thought why not just go... indefinitely?
 My husband's self-employed and can work anywhere there is a solid wi-fi.
 I wasn't going to return to work until Diaz started kindergarten, so why not Just.
 Go?

-So we did. *We stayed for two years and loved it.
-Eventually though, we returned to my hometown in Canada.
-Four years back home went by rapidly.
-We had a little boy, Raphaël.
+So we did. *We stayed for two years, living predominantly in Narbonne, France.
+Eventually and for multiple reasons, we returned to my hometown in Canada.
+Four years went by rapidly.
+Our family grew by one more; we had a little boy, Raphaël.
 Diaz started school and was thriving.
 I reconnected with friends and family.

-But we found ourselves in a place of missing the French culture.
-Wanting to offer our children with a bit more than what was around us.
-We have a solid base in Canada and we are so grateful for it.
-But we also have so much here in France.
-So, in May 2017 with two kids in tow (rather mostly in the lead a little too far ahead for my comfort level) we once again sold the house, the car, the stuff.
+So, in May 2017 with two kids in tow (rather mostly in the lead a little too far ahead for my comfort level) we once again sold the house, and most of the stuff.
 We pulled Diaz out of grade 1 early and headed back to Europe for another year.

 Here I share my journey, ups and downs, the fumbly and the smooth.
 A journey wouldn't be a journey if it weren't feeling like a roller coaster ride.